 The trick for this one is in the name, and it’s a great one to use for hiking and camping.
 This one can secure a rope around a tree which means you can use to tie tarps, tents, showers, clotheslines, and gear bags up.

 With a single piece of rope, start with the loose end and make three wraps over the other the pole or tree you’re using.
 Tuck the loose end underneath the last loop and fasten further.
 To untie, you can simply remove the loose end from underneath and unwrap it.

 #8: Square Knot

 Sometimes, the best camping knots are the simplest.
 That’s exactly what the square knot offers – simplicity.
-This is used to tie two pieces of rope together, like tying something to your pack or tying down a tarp.
+This is used to tie two pieces of rope together, like tying something to your pack or tying down a pocket blanket or tarp.

 Grab the ends of both pieces of rope, take the left one under the right two times, then right over left and under once more.
 Take the left part of the rope, tie it over the right and then wrap completely around.
 Grab the right side of the rope, place it over the left, and then wrap underneath to finish.